markng788/learningpython/README.md

 # 🐍 learningpython

-Welcome to my learning journey in Python programming!
+Welcome to my learning journey in Python programming (for data analytics)!

 This repository is a collection of Jupyter notebooks and exercises that document my hands-on exploration of Python.
-It includes practice scripts, mini-projects, and concept notes as I work through the fundamentals and practical applications of the language.
+It includes practice scripts, mini-projects, and concept notes as I work through the fundamentals and practical applications of the language in data analysis.

 ---